ct627/data_cleaning_project/README.md

 # Data Cleaning Project

 This is a project about data cleaning, and the data is from [kaggle](https://www.kaggle.com/lava18/google-play-store-apps).
-This dataset include missing value, complex formats need Fixing up, and standardizing categories...etc.
+This dataset include missing value, complex formats need fixing up, and standardizing categories...etc.

 ## Finding

 Total 13 variables:
 1. App = application name, class:character.
-2. Category = category, class:character.
+2. Category = category the app belongs to, class:character.
 3. Rating = app rating from 1 to 5, class:number.
 4. Reviews = number of reviews, class:number.
-5. Size = app size, class:character.
+5. Size = size of the app, class:character.
 6. Installs = number of installations, class:character.
-7. Type = free app or cost app, class:character.
+7. Type = free app or paid app, class:character.
-8. Price = app price, class:character.
+8. Price = price of the app, class:character.
 9. Content Rating = content classification by age, class:character.
 10. Genres =  genres, class:character.
 11. Last Updated = app last updated date, class:character.
 12. Current Ver = current version, class:character.
 13. Android Ver = android version, class:character.

+<span style="background-color: #00A89C">The major problem is about data type that we need to deal with it.</span>

 ## Data summary